-A stand-alone software-only tool that can perform all the data acquisition, analyses, filtering, and display of the OM4000 system using the customer's polarization-diverse coherent receiver.
+A stand-alone software-only tool that can perform all the data acquisition, analyses, filtering, and display of the Tektronix OM series instruments using the customer's polarization-diverse coherent receiver.
+This software is included with the OM4225 and OM4245.